-- double compression type - IP 68 rated - installed on the bottom of the gland plate.
-Where the gland plate is inaccessible glands may be rotated following Principal approval. - fitted with boots/shrouds on all outdoor switchboards and indoor switchboards located within a dusty environment (e.g. lime and PAC rooms). - manufactured from: - o black UV stabilised PA66 nylon for glands up to and including 25mm - o nickel plated brass for consumer mains cable glands and all other glands
+- double compression type

+- IP 68 rated

+- installed on the bottom of the gland plate.
+Where the gland plate is inaccessible glands may be rotated following Principal approval.

+- Not fitted with boots/shrouds

+- manufactured from:

+- black UV stabilised PA66 nylon for glands up to and including 25mm

+- o nickel plated brass for consumer mains cable glands and all other glands